apudasgupta/spring-microservice-api-gateway/README.md

 	My-Microservice-Api-Gateway-Zuul
 		runs on port 8090
 		Zuul has been used to make api gateway.
 Provides entry points to the clients for all services.
+		Load Balancing with Zuul and Eureka :
-		Load Balanced: If multiple instance of backend service is run on different ports, it will be loadbalanced zuul is configured to process requests starting with /api
+			If multiple instance of backend service is run on different ports, it will be loadbalanced zuul is configured to process requests starting with /api

 		Following rest points are available on API Gateway  :